herrlich10/psykit/README.rst

 ============

-The ``psykit`` package extends the capacity of the PsychoPy_ package in generating stereoscopic stimuli and more.
+The ``psykit`` package extends the capacity of the PsychoPy_ package in generating stereoscopic stimuli, using offscreen windows, and more.

 - PsychoPy is a great tool for quickly creating psychophysical experiments.
   However, it has limited support for stereoscopic displays out-of-the-box.